- RA can affect joints all over the body while gout mainly affects the big toe, top of the foot, and ankle.

-Gout is an intensely painful type of arthritis that occurs mainly in the joints of the big toe, though it can also attack the heel and ankle.
-Rarely, it’s been known to attack other joints in the body.
+Gout is an intensely painful type of arthritis that occurs mainly in the joints of the big toe.
+It can also attack the top of the foot and ankle.
+Occasionally, it’s been known to attack other joints in the body.

 Gout has been associated with an overabundance of rich food and drink since ancient times.
 But until the 20th century, only the wealthy could afford such luxuries.
 The Greek philosopher-physician Hippocrates called gout the “arthritis of the rich.”